AnthonyNicklin/meat-free/README.md

         * The recipe is no longer in the database and no longer appears on the website.
 8. I want to be able to upvote on recipes I like.
     * Click on a ‘Click for full recipe’ on a recipe card.
-    * Click on the thumbs up icon to give the recipe an upvotes and the number under the icon will increment by one.
+    * Click on the thumbs up icon to give the recipe an upvote and the number under the icon will increment by one.
 9. I want to be able to provide a rating to the recipe I added.
     * Click on ‘Add Recipes’ in the navigation bar.
     * Enter a number in the ‘Rate this recipe’ field.